 - Search and Rescue Responsibility (C.R.S.
 24-32-2107)

-The Chief of Staff handles a wide range of matters on behalf of the Sheriff and is responsible for advising and consulting the Sheriff, Chief Deputy of Operations, Chief Deputy of Support and other Staff members.
-He/she develops, maintains and promotes effective community and inter-governmental relationships between the El Paso County Sheriff’s Office and local, state and federal governmental agencies, elected and appointed officials, media outlets, business and community groups.
+The Chief of Staff handles a wide range of matters on behalf of the Sheriff and is responsible for advising and consulting the Sheriff and other staff members.
+The Chief of Staff develops, maintains and promotes effective community and inter-governmental relationships between the El Paso County Sheriff’s Office and local, state and federal governmental agencies, elected and appointed officials, media outlets, business and community groups.
 In addition, the Chief of Staff manages the legislative functions for the Sheriff’s Office by supporting, opposing, or proposing legislation with direct effects on local law enforcement operations.

 The El Paso County Sheriff’s office Emergency Services Division is responsible for supporting the statutory requirements of the Sheriff’s office as a relates to wildland fire, which includes coordinating and ensuring forest and prairie fire responses.
 The Sheriff’s office is also responsible for fire investigations in the unincorporated areas of the county, providing for search and rescue, assisting with the counties hazardous material team response and being actively engaged in providing planning, preparation, and training for any emergency or disaster that affects the County.
 The El Paso County Emergency Operations Center is also supported by Sheriff’s office personnel, as well as several of our affiliated volunteer teams.